mseri/rails-purecss/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install purecss

-Then run the generator
+Then you can either run the generator (with optional parameter responsive/nonresponsive):

-    $ rails generate purecss:install static
+    $ rails generate purecss:install

+or add the following directives to your css manifest file (application.css):

+    //= require purecss

+for the responsive bundle, or

+    //= require purecss-nr

+for the non-responsive one.

+If you want to include just an individual module (see [purecss.io](http://purecss.io)) add

+    //= require purecss/<module>.js

+instead.

 ## Usage